 Section 1000 replaces the first through the fourth Comment. sentences of former Section 1280 [AB 708] and the first paragraph of former Section 1283 [AB 708].
 This section provides a default rule that applies in circumstances where there is no special rule applicable in probate proceedings.
 For example, the general rules of practice apply to discovery, trials, new trials, appeals, and other matters of procedure.
 General rules of the Code of Civil Procedure do not apply, however, where this code provides a special rule.
 For example, jury trials are strictly limited in proceedings under this code.
-Sections 1452 (jury trials in guardianship and conservatorship proceedings), 7200 (jury trials in estate administration), 17006 (jury trials in trust administration).
+1452 (jury trials in guardianship and conservatorship Sections proceedings), 7200 (jury trials in estate administration), 17006 (jury trials in trust administration).
 The right to make a motion for a new trial in proceedings for administration of a decedent's estate is limited in Section 7220.
 The right to appeal in decedent estate administration is limited to the orders set out in Section 7240.
 Many other limitations are provided in this chapter and in other provisions throughout this code.
+This general rule is also subject to the rulemaking power of the courts.
+See Section 1001.